vidhyadharan-03/EXP-1/Ex_No_1_DecentralizedCertificateVerification.md

-### Experiment 1: Decentralized Certificate Verification
+# Experiment 1: Decentralized Certificate Verification
+# Name:VIDHYADHARAN R
+# Reg No:212222110053
 ## Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
 ## Algorithm: